Community Responsibility Endowment Fund

 Funds for the CREF grants come from the income, interest, and dividends earned from its endowment principal.
 CREF contributions are added to the principal each year through a fundraising drive that members of this church generously support with donations of all sizes.
 The endowment is also increased through funds bequeathed or devised by will to the CREF Trustees designated for charitable, religious, educational and scientific purposes.

 How CREF Works

 • The amount of interest and dividends earned during one calendar year is the total amount of funds available for grants in the next calendar year.

-• From May through June, CREF solicits nominations for possible grant recipients.
+• In June, CREF solicits nominations for possible grant recipients.
 Nominations may be made at any time throughout the year by church members using the CREF Nomination Form.
 The cut-off date is announced when nominations open and will also be listed on the website.
 Nominations received after the announced cut-off date, will be considered for the next year.

 • In July, the eligible 501(c)(3) nominated organizations are sent a letter inviting them to apply for funds that will help with a project that supports the activities and/or projects which reflect the values of the membership of the congregation.
 The applications are due by the end of August.